 What Are Autism Programs For Teens?

-Are you concerned that your teenage son will never live up to his full potential at school, work, or home?
-Do unhealthy habits like gaming keep him from pursuing hobbies or meeting new friends?
+Are you concerned that your teenager will never live up to their full potential at school, work, or home?
+Do unhealthy habits like gaming keep them from pursuing hobbies or meeting new friends?
 Does helping your teenager cope with emotional or academic struggles drain energy from every other area of your life?
 Autism programs for teens might be the answer you’re looking for to help your teen.

-Many young men with autism simply don’t receive the support they need in a traditional educational or therapeutic setting.
+Many young adults with autism simply don’t receive the support they need in a traditional educational or therapeutic setting.
 Everyday experiences tell them that they are not intelligent, obedient, or dedicated enough to succeed in life.
-Sadly, this attitude leaves many promising young men feeling like “failures” or “mistakes” because of circumstances outside their control.
+Sadly, this attitude leaves many promising teens feeling like “failures” or “mistakes” because of circumstances outside their control.

 Successful autism programs for teens begin with the expectation that every person can thrive given the proper resources and guidance.
 By reinforcing healthy social behaviors, spotlighting each student’s unique strengths, and offering a diverse array of educational opportunities, New Focus Academy creates an environment that works for your child—not the other way around.

 In the model of other successful autism programs for teens, New Focus Academy works to develop a customized growth plan for every student and family.
 Our autism programs equip young men to…

 - Build Independence: Our highest goal is to help boys with autism grow into self-assured, self-reliant young adults who can maintain healthy habits and take pride in their own success.

 - Experience Life Broadly: Some autism programs focus solely on social skills.
 Although it’s important for students to understand appropriate cues and responses, social engagement is built around confidence in all areas of life.

 - Find A Network: Through family education and peer support, our team creates a culture of support that follows each student long after they leave our residential facility.